 By then the action had moved to Manjimup itself.
 In 2011 the first Truffle Kerfuffle was held.
 This takes place annually over a weekend in late June, with masterclasses, cooking demonstrations, produce stalls and grand dinners – all the stuff a good truffle festival is made of.
 It’s designed to showcase, not just the truffle, but the food and wine of the Great Southern region of Western Australia.

 During this time, local restaurants were encouraged to participate by including truffles on their menus, or by planning special degustation dinners.
 Truffle growers conducted hunts, a local brewery produced truffled ale, there were cooking classes and truffles were on sale at the local markets.
 In 2014, Antonio Carluccio – one of TV’s Two Fat Italians – was the patron and star attraction of the Canberra festival.

-Truffle Melbourne, staged at the Caulfield Racecourse in 2014, got off to a promising start as a weekend truffle festival, but has since changed its format to encompass a range of events at various locations including on the Mornington Peninsula.
-The Melbourne organisers have extended their reach interstate with Truffle Adelaide – a mini-festival largely based around the Adelaide markets.
+Truffle Melbourne, staged at the Caulfield Racecourse in 2014, got off to a promising start as a weekend truffle festival, but later changed its format to encompass a range of events at various locations including on the Mornington Peninsula.
+The Melbourne organisers extended their reach interstate with Truffle Adelaide – a mini-festival largely based around the Adelaide markets.